 Enter the number of questions/points/problems in the student's work (test, quiz, exam – anything).
 Assume you've prepared the test with 18 questions.

 Type in the number the student got wrong.
 Instead – if you prefer – you can enter the number of gained points.
 Let's say our exemplary student failed to answer three questions.

 Here we go!
-Teacher grader tool is showing the percentage and grade for that score.
-For our example, the student got a score of 83.33% from a test, which corresponds to B grade.
+Teacher grader tool shows the percentage and grade for that score.
+For our example, the student scored 83.33% on a test, which corresponds to a B grade.

 Underneath you'll find a full grading scale table.
 So to check the score for the next students, you can type in the number of questions they've got wrong – or just use this neat table.